Fernando-Benegas/hub/api-gateway/1-getting-started/README.md

 ### Step 1: Install Traefik Hub API Gateway

-Log in to the [Traefik Hub Online Dashboard](https://hub.traefik.io), open the page Gateways to [create a new gateway](https://hub.traefik.io/gateways/new?returnTo=%2Fgateways).
+Log in to the [Traefik Hub Online Dashboard](https://hub.traefik.io), open the page 'Gateways' to [create a new gateway](https://hub.traefik.io/gateways/new?returnTo=%2Fgateways).

 Click on Quick getting started instruction and select Kubernetes option.

-Copy the content of Configuration box
+Copy the content of 'Configuration' box

 Open a terminal and run the copied commands to install Traefik Hub using Helm.

+Example:

 ```shell
 # Add the Helm repository